 You may say, “I understand I should stick to plan, but what else can you do for me?
 Can I do anything proactively to take advantage of the decline in the markets?”
 There are a few strategies to employ when markets are down.

-If you have required minimum distributions (RMDs) and do not have a need for the cash, you may be able to journal assets that have declined in value from your IRA to your taxable account to allow for them to grow and be held for long-term capital gains, which in many cases is a much lower tax bracket than your regular income tax rate.
+If you have required minimum distributions (RMDs) and do not need the cash, you may be able to journal assets that have declined in value from your IRA to your taxable account to allow for them to grow and be held for long-term capital gains, which in many cases is a much lower tax bracket than your regular income tax rate.

 If you are performing Roth conversions or have considered Roth conversion strategies in the past, this may be a great opportunity to take advantage of the lower asset values to convert assets for future long-term, tax-free growth.

 Another strategy is to harvest capital losses in stocks (or in some cases bonds) and use the losses to offset capital gains or build up some losses to use for future gains.
 Perhaps you sold real estate this year and have a gain; we can aggressively harvest losses in your investment portfolio to offset some of that capital gain.
-Perhaps you have a low basis stock (or index fund) we have been holding for tax purposes; we may take losses and offset the gains from liquidating the low basis position.
+Perhaps you have a low-basis stock (or index fund) we have been holding for tax purposes; we may take losses and offset the gains from liquidating the low-basis position.

 Ultimately, market drops and volatility, especially if you are near to or in retirement, can be daunting to confront.
 We strive to create a proactive investment and retirement plan for our clients to be able to withstand the emotional toll a bear market can take.
 We implore our clients to reach out if they have questions, are worried, or want to review strategies to take advantage of the current situation.